quazi25/CBA-of-a-Nationally-Organized-Community-Based-Cancer-Screening-Program-in-Bangladesh/README.md

 The "**Do file**" has the Stata codes that were used to clean the data from the facility exit survey which were used to calculate the benefits.
 The do file has two parts: 1.
 Codes for data cleaning and processing 2.
-Codes for data analysis These codes are applied upon the Excel File titled, "**UGC cencer study dataset**", that contains the survey data.
+Codes for data analysis These codes are applied upon the Excel File titled, "**Facility-based Survey dataset**", that contains the survey data.
 Applying these codes, we got the benefit estimates that were used in the tables of 'direct cost savings', 'intangible cost savings', 'provider-side cost savings' and 'indirect cost savings'.